 Ciera Barrow, Administrative Coordinator

 BA, University of South Carolina.
-MA Candidate, Savannah College of Art and Design.
+MA, Savannah College of Art and Design.

 Ciera was born in Asheville, North Carolina and began dancing at the age of three at Asheville Dance Theater.
 She joined their competitve company at the age of 9.
 She also trained in classical ballet under the direction of Dathan Brannon, formerly of American Ballet Theatre.
 At age 15 Ciera was recruited for the Ballet Conservatory of Asheville to learn the Vaganova method under the direction of Wayne Burritt, formerly of Naples Ballet Theatre and Demetrius Klien Dance Company.